caimichael/caimichael.github.io/1_research.md

 -----------------
 **HANK with Actual Expectations**

-Replacing traditional assumptions on expectation formation with expectations data, I show that canonical heterogeneous agent models without further modification can match a core business cycle fact: the inertial response of aggregate consumption to macroeconomic shocks.
-Systematic patterns of expectational errors in the data do not neatly conform to many existing theories of expectation formation, both full-information rational expectations (FIRE) and those uniformly predicting under- or over-reaction relative to FIRE.
-Expectations formed with a simple model of Bayesian learning can match these patterns.
-I analyze the determinants of aggregate consumption inertia in a stylized heterogeneous agent New Keynesian model with learning and document a novel mechanism that inertia changes with systematic policy conduct.
-In other words, lags are variable.
-In this model, inertia emerges when certain “belief feedback” measures, functions of household elasticities and policy rule responsiveness, are large.
-Monetary-fiscal interactions produce a new government debt stabilization channel for reducing lags: shortening the debt repayment timeline diminishes “belief feedback” from inertial past expectations into future realized demand.
+A key aspect of business cycles is the sluggish response of aggregate variables to macroeconomic shocks.
+This inertia interests researchers, as many HANK models struggle to replicate it, and policymakers because it complicates the timing of interventions.
+I show that canonical perpetual youth and standard incomplete markets models — the core of modern HANK models — can match this fact simply by replacing traditional assumptions on expectation formation with expectations data.
+Although many existing theories of expectation formation fail to match patterns of forecast errors observed in expectations data, a simple model of Bayesian learning can explain them.
+Building on this, I characterize the mechanisms that produce inertia in a stylized HANK model with learning and offer a new perspective on two core dimensions of policy choice 1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) length of time government debt is rolled over.
+Changing policy along these dimensions alters inertia in shock transmission through an expectations anchoring channel, offering a novel explanation for transmission lags and how to shorten them.

 Selected Works in Progress
 -----------------